-Finance income of £110,036 for the year ended 31 December 2019 (year ended 31 December 2018: £89,446), comprising interest earned on cash deposits, and finance costs of £933,351 for the year ended 31 December 2018 (year ended 31 December 2018: £181,442) which comprised the unwinding of contingent consideration payable to Xstrata and Vale of £344,952 for the year ended 31 December 2019 (year ended 31 December 2018: £181,441), as well as the new unwinding of discount charge and change in fair value of liability and associated derivative asset due to the Orion Royalty of £588,399 (2018: £nil) (see 'Contingent consideration' in 'Critical Accounting Estimates').
+Finance income of £nil for the year ended 31 December 2020 (year ended 31 December 2019: £110,036), comprising interest earned on cash deposits and was capitalised to the Mine Development Property during the year in line with the newly adopted policy for borrowing costs.
+During the year there were finance costs of £231,780 for the year ended 31 December 2020 which solely comprised the unwinding of contingent consideration payable Vale.
+All other interest charges from the were capitalised to the Mine Development Property during the year.
+In the year ended 31 December 2019 this was £933,351 which comprised the of £344,952 for the unwinding of discount on both the Xstrata and the Vale deferred consideration, as well as the new unwinding of discount charge and change in fair value of liability and associated derivative asset due to the Orion Royalty of £588,399 (see 'Contingent consideration' in 'Critical Accounting Estimates').

-The cash levels of the Group as at 31 December 2019 and 31 December 2018 vary due to the timing and quantum of financing obtained by the Group as well as the level of expenditures by the Group on exploration and administrative activities.
-The Group secured a royalty investment of \$25 million from Orion Mine Finance during 2019 which positions the Group well to advance the Araguaia project towards construction.
+The cash levels of the Group as at 31 December 2020 and 31 December 2019 vary due to the timing and quantum of financing obtained by the Group as well as the level of expenditures by the Group on exploration and administrative activities.
+The Group secured a royalty investment of \$25 million from Orion Mine Finance during 2019 which positioned the Group well to advance the Araguaia project towards construction.
+During 2020 the Group was undertaking value engineering work on the Araguaia project which resulted in significant expenditure on the Mine Development asset as well and increased over heads as a result of the work towards closing project financing.

-The change in exploration assets between 31 December 2019 and 31 December 2018 is a function of exploration expenditure during the year, together with foreign exchange movements and any asset impairments or revaluations during the period and the transfer of the Araguaia project to "Mine Development Property" during the year following the investment by Orion into the project triggering a reclassification
+The change in exploration assets between 31 December 2020 and 31 December 2019 is a function of exploration expenditure during the year, together with foreign exchange movements and any asset impairments or revaluations during the period.

-The \$25 million upfront payment for a royalty secured from Orion Mine Finance during the year has been valued using the amortised cost basis and is valued as a liability of £20,570,511 at 31 December 2019.
+The \$25 million upfront payment for a royalty secured from Orion Mine Finance during 2019 and has been valued using the amortised cost basis and is valued as a liability of £22,053,341 at 31 December 2020.
 This funding is not repayable until the project enters into commercial production and following that payments are made at a fixed percentage of revenue.
 The royalty is due on revenue less some associated costs on a quarterly basis and has been fair valued based on the expectation of the future payments under the agreement.
 Included in the agreement are certain embedded derivatives which can under certain circumstances result in the Company having the ability to buy back certain levels of the royalty, the purchase price is driven by the holder obtaining certain milestones on its return on investment.
-The result of these derivatives are a fair value of derivative asset being recognised on the balance sheet of £2.2 million.
+The result of these derivatives are a fair value of derivative asset being recognised on the balance sheet of £1.8 million.